 You can read the Children and Families Bill and Explanatory Notes on the UK Parliament website.
 There is also an accessible version of the Bill for young people created by the Department for Education called The Young Person's Guide to the Children and Families Bill.

 Our report Our Lives in Your Hands (PDF 944KB) tells the stories of nine families of young people with autism and highlights how the reforms proposed in the Children and Families Bill will affect them.
-The report is designed to help policy makers better understand the lives of the children and young people whose decisions they will affect.
+The report has been shared with policy makers to help them better understand how the Bill will affect the lives of the children and young people with autism and their families.